TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

    You will also see a property called `cacheControl` with a value of "REPLAY".
 This can be wired back to the uibuilder input and used to send cached data when a new client connects
    (or an existing client reloads the page).

    Note that the top output port on the uibuilder node outputs messages from your client(s).
-There is a helper function in the `uibuilderfe` library: `uibuilder.send({...})` that sends a message back to Node-RED.
+There is a helper function in the uibuilder client library: `uibuilder.send({...})` that sends a message back to Node-RED.
 The message must be structured the same as a Node-RED message.
 That is to say that it must be a JavaScript object containing properties with values.
 For example: `{ "payload": "Message from the client", "topic": "mymessage" }`.
 See below for more information on working with the front-end code.

    Remember that the Node-RED server and the browser client page run in completely separate contexts (even if they both run on the same device).
-The only communication between them happens because the uibuilder node talks to the `uibuilderfe.js` library that you will see in a moment is loaded in your HTML file.
+The only communication between them happens because the uibuilder node talks to the uibuilder client library that you will see in a moment is loaded in your HTML file.

 You now have a fully working uibuilder configuration.
 However, it doesn't do anything useful.